-On 15 June 2015, FremantleMedia Group Ltd took a 35.3 per cent (31.6 per cent on a fully diluted basis) non-controlling interest in UMI Mobile, Inc ("UMI"), a new gaming company in Canada.
+On 15 June 2015, FremantleMedia Group Ltd took a 35.3 per cent (31.6 per cent on a fully diluted basis) noncontrolling interest in UMI Mobile, Inc ("UMI"), a new gaming company in Canada.
 The related carrying amount is below €1 million at 31 December 2015.
 FremantleMedia is entitled, via a call option, to buy the remaining shares of the controlling shareholders at the market value.

-On 14 September 2015, FremantleMedia Ltd entered with a 25 per cent stake, into the share capital of Naked Entertainment Ltd ("Naked"), a UK start-up television production company focusing on high-end factual entertainment series.
+43 Other immaterial associates represent in aggregate less than 16 per cent of the total amount of investments in associates at 31 December 2015 (12 per cent at 31 December 2014) and none of them has a carrying amount exceeding €11 million at 31 December 2015 (€11 million at 31 December 2014) On 14 September 2015, FremantleMedia Ltd entered with a 25 per cent stake, into the share capital of Naked Entertainment Ltd ("Naked"), a UK start-up television production company focusing on high-end factual entertainment series.
 The carrying amount of Naked is below €1 million at 31 December 2015.
 In addition, FremantleMedia granted a loan facility of €1 million.
 FremantleMedia holds call options on the remaining 75 per cent shares exercisable in 2021 and 2023.
 The strike price of the options is based on a variable component.